 Taught in the natural setting of the Green Oaks Field Station, this course explores works of the imagination conceived in dynamic relationship to nature by individuals and groups who live and work in communities shaped by site-specific environments.
 The creative process will be engaged in terms of a variety of visual, literary and/or performing arts.
 The course will examine the relationship between observation, memory, and imagination, the relationship between feeling, insight, expression, and experience, and the nature of imagination as an act of non-linear, analogical cognition.
 Students will encounter "texts," respond to and "analyze" artistic and natural phenomena (often according to the principles of bioformalism), and create original works in a medium of their choice, with a particular emphasis on creative writing (poetry, fiction, creative non-fiction) two-dimensional and threedimensional art.
-ARTS; Prereg: acceptance into the Green Oaks Term program; Offered alternate years in the spring; STAFF
+Prereg: acceptance into the Green Oaks Term program; Offered alternate years in the spring; STAFF learning community.
+Through readings, field trips and discussions examining the processes by which communities reconcile individuality, social harmony and collective goals, this course explores the challenges and practices entailed in the building and maintaining communities.
+Graded S/U. Prereq: Acceptance into the Green Oaks Term program; Offered alternate years in the spring; STAFF